In your HTML document:

 In your CGI script:

-charset=name
+charset=name attribute

-header field.
+in Content-Type header field.
 For example:

 Content-Type: application/x-www-form-urlencoded; charset=KOI8-R